Waterproofing New-build Basements and Cellars

 Depending on the method of basement construction, it may be necessary to seal construction joints.
 We are able to offer a number of joint sealing options for below ground use.

-If you would like a technical representative to contact you about basement waterproofing, please call 01403 210204 or fill in the form below:
+If you would like a technical representative to contact you about basement waterproofing, please call our technical department on 01403 210204 or visit our technical support page.